 - Evaluate for pain relief with leaning forward (as in spinal stenosis) vs pain relief with bracing on arms to decrease axial load (consistent with ADS)

 - Balance, motor strength in all 4 limbs, sensation, reflexes, gait, tandem walk, and abdominal reflex

-Activities of daily living (ADL), Functional Independence Measure (FIM), and WeeFIM measures can be helpful in assessing function (self-care, sitting balance, breathing, feeding, transfers, mobility, ambulation, bowel and bladder management, etc.).
-Cognition is not affected by scoliosis.
-Some may become power wheelchair users due to mechanical or cardiopulmonarylimitations.
-See social role section below regarding behavior and affect.
+Activities of daily living (ADL) and Functional Independence Measure (FIM) score can be helpful in assessing function (self-care, sitting balance, breathing, feeding, transfers, mobility, ambulation, bowel and bladder management, etc.).
+Cognition is not affected by scoliosis, and the presence of change in cognition suggests alternate etiologies.

 Supplemental assessment tools

 ADS patients with severe spinal curves should have pulmonary function tests (PFT) due to the potential for restrictive lung disease.
 Moderate curves can benefit from baseline PFTs due to risk of pulmonary compromise with progression of disease.

 Some studies have shown that only approximately 15% of ADS patients are reported to be symptomatic, with most cases reporting only mild to moderate symptoms.14 However when symptomatic, the 2017 study by Passias and colleagues stated that there are few conservative treatments which succeed in halting or slowing the progression.
 The necessity for surgery is determined by symptomatic progression and functional decline rather than radiographic severity.
 Given the aging population and improvement of modern surgical approaches, the rates of ADS surgery have increased.15 It was found that patient satisfaction and clinical outcomes were rated higher with surgical intervention for symptomatic cases.
 15 Poor prognostic indicators for surgery included male sex and pre-existing depression.
 15

 Social role and social support system